UX audit. Self-service guide & few rad resources to make things rolling

-Probably you have already used checklists and this method is nothing new to you.
-I like this one even though it lacks interactivity, but do search for a checklist fitting your niche.
-For example we have an ecommerce checklist here (253 items).
+Probably you have already used checklists, and this method is nothing new to you.
+I like this one even though it lacks interactivity, but search a checklist fitting your niche.
+For example, we have an e-commerce checklist here (253 items).

-- a lot of items: a good checklist takes into account all the interactions on the website, does not let you forget about the details;
+- a lot of items: a useful checklist takes into account all the interactions on the website, does not let you forget about the details;

 - no skill required – you make corrections based on ready-made recommendations.

 - it is difficult for a specialist to determine the quality of the checklist;

 - items in some checklists raise questions: they are categorical and do not take into account the diversity of business situations;

 - There is no explanation on the reasoning behind a statement of the checklist.

 I would recommend using checklists after the audit is done to test the performance.
 Do not choose them as a stand-alone method.